ndreslittig/prs-list/README.md

 Do 'npm install ______' on any requisite libraries

-'node prs.js' or 'node prs_girls' to run
+'node prs.js' to run (check bottom of prs.js to see which file generator is running).

-getAllUrls() method generates the (prepopulated) urlJson variable of name : url
+getAllUrls() method generates the (prepopulated) urlJson and gurlJson variable of format name : url

-getAllPRsAsJSON() processes that list and generates a huge JSON blob of PRs

-Huge JSON blob is saved as a js var in prObject.js/prObject_girls.js

 Respective index.html files have JS that parses that JSON into the clickable HTML table

 Code is horrible, almost by design.
 Enjoy.

+Known issues:
+Recent performance list start dates are currently hardcoded.
+Will address in the future.
+Relies on a compiling 'prDataObj.js' file.
+If a corrupt one exists, delete it or make the file contents blank.

+Split timer, located in a different repo, has its own couple issues.
+If you adjust the 'goal time', you need to change (even to the same value) either 'race distance' or 'distance per spit' to get the pacing information to update.